-If you liked The Nativity Story and Risen, you’ll enjoy this movie—the next installment, if you will, in the Gospel story.
+If you like Biblical fiction and movies like The Nativity Story and Risen, you’ll enjoy this movie—the next installment, if you will, in the Gospel story.
 Paul: Apostle of Christ brings history alive, with all its dirt and blood.
 And it is bloody—I don’t recommend watching this movie with kids, because Nero’s gruesome persecutions are pictured (though briefly) and mentioned.
 My husband described it as “gritty.”
 Most of it takes place in a Roman prison, with a few flashbacks to Paul’s earlier days.

 Paul: Apostle of Christ is written and directed by Andrew Hyatt and produced by T. J. Berden and David Zelon.
 It stars Jim Caviezel as Luke the Physician and James Faulkner as Paul the Apostle, as well as Olivier Martinez, Joanne Whalley and John Lynch.

 If you want to learn more about the Apostle Paul, you may also enjoy Empire’s End by Jerry B. Jenkins (Biblical fiction) or In the Footsteps of Paul (nonfiction).

 Have you seen Paul: Apostle of Christ?